 Staff and other adults Learners Consideration should be given for the following activities when undertaken for non-educational purposes: Academies may wish to add further activities to this list.
-Not allowed Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff permission/awaene ss Use of personal e-mail in school, or on school network/wi-fi Use of school e-mail for personal e-mails x x x
+Not allowed Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff permission/awarenes s Use of mobile phones for learning at school Use of mobile phones in social time at school Taking photos on mobile phones/cameras Use of other personal devices, e.g. tablets, gaming devices Use of personal e-mail in school, or on school network/wi-fi Use of school e-mail for personal e-mails